wacncontent/CustomizeTool/output/articles/billing-usage-rate-card-partner-solution-cloudyn.md

 + Start a free [Cloudyn for Azure](https://www.cloudyn.com/microsoft-azure/) trial to see how you can obtain cost transparency with customized reporting and analytics for your Windows Azure cloud deployment.
 + See [Gain insights into your Windows Azure resource consumption](/documentation/articles/billing-usage-rate-card-overview) for an overview of the Azure Resource Usage and RateCard APIs.
 + Check out the [Azure Billing REST API Reference](https://msdn.microsoft.com/zh-cn/library/azure/1ea5b323-54bb-423d-916f-190de96c6a3c) for more information on both APIs, which are part of the set of APIs provided by the Azure Resource Manager.
-+ If you would like to dive right into the sample code, check out our [Windows Azure Billing API Code Samples on Github](https://github.com/Azure/BillingCodeSamples).
++ If you would like to dive right into the sample code, check out our Windows Azure Billing API Code Samples on [Azure Code Samples](https://azure.microsoft.com/documentation/samples/?term=billing).

 ## Learn More
 + To learn more about Windows Azure Enterprise Agreement (EA) offers, please visit [Licensing Azure for the Enterprise] (/pricing/enterprise-agreement/)